Frighteningly Normal: Investigating Evil in Nicola Lagioia’s La città dei vivi

 [vi] Lagioia, La città dei vivi, 43.

 Irene Bulla is an assistant professor of Italian at the University of Oklahoma.
-She specializes in modern and contemporary Italian literature, with an emphasis on supernatural fiction.
+She is interested in representations of the supernatural and the monstrous in modern and contemporary fiction.
+She serves as contributing editor for Italian at World Literature Today and works as a literary translator.